 I grab somewhat large sections of hair to make it go quickly and so it’s not overly curled.
 Then, I go back and get pieces that are too straight and curl them separately.
 That also helps keep it natural-looking so all the curls aren’t exactly the same size and/or perfectly curled.

 After I curl, I let the curls sit for a few minutes to cool (usually I do my makeup at this point).
 Don’t mess with the curls while they’re still warm – letting them cool while more tightly curled helps them hold longer.
+This helps make them bouncy curls.

 I don’t brush it out.
 When I apply the Davines texturizer, I use my fingers at that point to break up the curls a bit.